Complete CLI & MCP Reference

 gnosys hybrid-search

-Search using hybrid keyword + semantic fusion (RRF)
+Search using hybrid keyword + semantic fusion (RRF).
+Use --federated for cross-scope.

 gnosys hybrid-search [options] <query>